esl/MongooseIM/doc/modules/mod_event_pusher_push.md

 ## Virtual PubSub hosts

-If a notification is published to one of the configured domains, the internal push notifications hook is executed in MongooseIM instead of the XEP-0357 typical behaviour.
+If a notification is published to one of the configured domains, the internal push notification hook is executed in MongooseIM instead of the XEP-0357 typical behaviour.
 If an existing PubSub domain is added to this list, it will be shadowed in the push notifications context.
 It enables easy migration from PubSub-ful deployments to PubSub-less variants.